PlaceBasedCarbonCalculator/VectorTiles/README.md

-There are many ways to view vector tiles, but when building a website, we recommend using Mapbox GL JS.
-Mapbox GL JS is a Javascript library which takes advantage of [WebGL](https://en.wikipedia.org/wiki/WebGL) this means the library can use both the GPU and the CPU to render your maps rather than just the CPU as was the case with older libraries such
+There are many ways to view vector tiles, but when building a website, we recommend using MapLibre GL JS.
+MapLibre GL JS is a Javascript library which takes advantage of [WebGL](https://en.wikipedia.org/wiki/WebGL) this means the library can use both the GPU and the CPU to render your maps rather than just the CPU as was the case with older libraries such